Skip to main content

 Citation: Giulianotti, R and Armstrong, G and Hales, G and Hobbs, D (2015) Sport Mega-Events and Public Opposition: A Sociological Study of the London 2012 Olympics.
 Journal of Sport & Social Issues, 39 (2). pp. 99-119.
 DOI https://doi.org/10.1177/0193723514530565

 Abstract: The article examines opposition to the London Olympics, highlighting concerns about negative effects on low-income communities and changes to their identities under Festival Capitalism.
-It argues that these factors overshadow Olympic ideals, with some describing the event as a 'projection of corporate power' and a 'monopoly of capitalism' (p.12).
+The article explores how these factors tend to overshadow Olympic ideals, with some describing the event as a 'projection of corporate power' and a 'monopoly of capitalism' (p.12).

 Other Topics Include : social movements, environmental impact, ‘glocal’ protesting, and redistribution of resources.